goldmermaid/MLU-MLOps/README.md

 ### AWS Account

-In order to complete this workshop you'll need an AWS Account with access to the services above.
-There are resources required by this workshop that are eligible for the AWS free tier if your account is less than 12 months old.
-See the [AWS Free Tier](https://aws.amazon.com/free/) page for more details.
+ You'll need an AWS Account with access to the services above.
+There are resources required by this workshop that are eligible for the [AWS Free Tier](https://aws.amazon.com/free/) if your account is less than 12 months old.

 ## Scenario

-In this workshop you'll implement and experiment a basic MLOps process, supported by an automated infrastructure for training/testing/deploying/integrating ML Models.
+In this course, you'll implement and experiment a basic MLOps process, supported by an automated infrastructure for training/testing/deploying/integrating ML Models.
 It is comprised into four parts:

 1. You'll start with a **WarmUp**, for reviewing the basic features of Amazon Sagemaker;
 2. Then you will **optionally** create a **Customized Docker Image** with your own algorithm.
 We'll use scikit-learn as our library;